Funding for Faculty

 Additional Details

-RFP Snapshot: The purpose of these Precision Health Innovation awards is to advance initial discovery pilots for Precision Health ICTS investigators.
+RFP Snapshot: The purpose of the awards is to advance initial discovery pilots for Precision Health ICTS investigators.
 Proposals are not for developed projects but are to fund developmental or early stage work, including pilot data collection and analysis, in preparation for submission of future external funding.

 Max Amount and Period: $25,000 for 1 year

-Eligibility: Applicants must be full time faculty at WUSTL or an ICTS partner institution and must be a member of the ICTS.
+Eligibility: Applicants must be full time faculty (instructor level or above) at Washington University in St. Louis or an ICTS partner institution.
+Applicant must be a member of the ICTS.

 Due Date: Rolling